A delicious homemade enchilada sauce smothers corn tortillas and seasoned black beans. Topped with cheese, these are the best vegan enchiladas!

 This recipe is a paid partnership with Pomi.
 All views and opinions expressed are my own.

 Could these black bean enchiladas be any more delicious?
 I may be biased, but I'm fairly confident 'No' is the answer.
 There's just something so reassuring about having comfort food as the season gets colder isn't there?

-I've wanted to share a vegan enchilada recipe with you guys for some time - well, mainly since my sister told me in no uncertain terms that it was clearly missing from the blog (thanks Georgie).
+I've wanted to share a vegan enchilada recipe with you guys for some time - well, mainly since my sister told me in no uncertain terms that it was clearly missing from my blog.

 Although this recipe takes a little time to make, I promise it's well worth it!
 And it's actually pretty simple.
 After simmering the black beans with cumin and jalapeños, the enchilada sauce is made quickly by cooking delicious Pomi Chopped Tomatoes with garlic, chili powder and cumin.